paolofalcoruegg/hcard/README.md

 <br>
 -->

-**SpaceRace** is a low-cost and widely accessible game that trains posture control & core strength.
+**Space Race** is a low-cost and easily accessible game that trains posture control and core strength.
 It is designed specifically for cerebral palsy patients, but can be used by anybody with access to a smartphone and computer.
 Rather than relying on complex mechatronic systems, SpaceRace uses the motion sensing capabilities in smartphones as a controller.
-The phone is attached to the player through a harness available for around $20.
-The goal of the game is to collect all collectables in varying environments by steering a marble through tilt and lean movements.
+The phone is attached to the player through a harness, which are available for around $20.
+The goal of the game is to collect  collectables in different levels by steering a marble through tilt and lean movements.

 ### Code Structure

-- The [Unity development directory](https://github.com/pa17/hcard/hcard_dev/) was used for game development, with builds for Windows and MacOS.
-Have a look at [the README](https://github.com/pa17/hcard/server/) for more info.
+- The [Unity development directory](https://github.com/pa17/hcard/hcard_dev/) was used for game development.
 - The [server directory](https://github.com/pa17/hcard/server/) was used to develop a local webserver that delivers sensor data to the Unity client and hosts a controler UI on the smartphone.
-Have a look at [the README](https://github.com/pa17/hcard/server/) for more info.

 ### Documentation